dustalov/myaso/README.md

    #<Myaso::MSD:0x2b03608 language=Myaso::MSD::Russian pos=:noun grammemes={:type=>:common, :gender=>:masculine, :number=>:singular, :case=>:accusative, :animate=>:no}>>]
 ```

+### Lemmatization

-Also, it is possible to perform the word lemmatization.
+It is possible to perform the word lemmatization.
 At this moment,
 Myaso analyzer is able to lemmatize by word stem identifier:

 ```ruby